Bruin-Dev/Intelygenz/docs/backups/TERRAFORM_RECOVERY_PLAN.md

 - Upload the files to the S3 Bucket.

 ## Test the backup plan
 Follow the steps to recovery the backed files and run a deployment pipeline in the active region.
-If the pipeline works perfectly it's a signal that the files are working properly.
+If the pipeline works perfectly it is a signal that the files are working properly.